Jayaweera123/ToDoApp/README.md

  - Click the green Run icon next to each test method
  - Run all tests by clicking the green Run icon at the class level

+Run Integration Tests(Spring Boot + H2 Database):

+- The tests are in ToDoBackendApplicationTests.java.
+- The test database is configured in application.properties under the test folder.
+- Ensure H2 is enabled for testing.
+-
 ### Frontend (React)
 Run unit tests for components:
 ```bash